-The 25th Victoria Inner Harbour Boat Show takes place April 30 – May 3, 2015!
+The Victoria Inner Harbour Boat Show takes place April 28th - May 1st, 2016!

-This year we will be widening the show experience to appeal to a greater audience.
-There will be something for everyone in love with the idea of boating whether you are still dreaming, new to the boating scene, an experienced sailor, on a modest budget or want only the best.
+The Boat Show has something for everyone in love with the idea of boating, whether you are still dreaming, new to the boating scene, an experienced sailor, on a modest budget, or want only the best.
 It will all be there.

 Victoria's Inner Harbour

 With a rich past starting with its use by the First Nations, Victoria's Inner Harbour is one of the most beautiful harbours in the world and possibly one of the most stunning boat show venues anywhere.
-Staged directly in front of the historic Empress Hotel and Parliament Buildings, attendees can experience a wide and unique variety of shopping, site-seeing and dining out.
+Staged directly in front of the historic Empress Hotel and Parliament Buildings, attendees can experience a wide and unique variety of shopping, sight-seeing and dining out.
 The Port of Victoria, although a major tourist attraction, remains a working harbour with a rich mixture of activities.
 Recreational vessels and small cruise ships line the centre of this famous heritage city, just steps from its historic streets and distinctive architecture.